burtenshaw/easy2acl/README.md

 ### Abstracts

 If you wish to have abstracts included on the Anthology paper pages ([example](https://www.aclweb.org/anthology/P18-1020/)), you will need to provide that information to the script.
-This information can be found in the file `submissions.csv` (it is possible this is only available with the paid version of Easychair).
+This information can be found in the file `submission.csv` (it is possible this is only available with the paid version of Easychair).
 Place this file in the directory as described above.
 If present, the abstracts will be generated into the BibTeX files for ingestion by the Anthology scripts.